minglongxue/minglongxue.github.io/_pages/about.md

 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by ACML 2024 (CCF-C).
 - *2024.08*: &nbsp;🎉🎉 One paper is accepted by ICPR 2024 (CCF-C).
-- *2024.07*: &nbsp;🎉🎉 One paper is accepted by the IEEE Signal Processing Letters (SCI,中科院二区).
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted by the IEEE Signal Processing Letters (SCI,中科院二区,CCF-C).
 - *2024.03*: &nbsp;🥂🥂 Team-building activities.
 <p align = "center">
 <img  src="/images/team_building.jpg" width="50%" />